romanmurzac/certificate-generator/README.md

 ## Working mode

 ### Initial
-The default link with template of the certificate: TBD
+The default link with template of the certificate: link generated from Cloud Function

 ### Working stages
 - start from the link generated from Cloud Function.